Glenlee (ship): Career

 Glenlee docked at her home outside the Riverside Museum, Glasgow.

 On 13 December 1896, just ten days after she was launched fully rigged and seaworthy, her maiden voyage brought her in ballast to Liverpool and from there with a general cargo to Portland, Oregon.
 For 23 years she traded as a bulk cargo carrier under the Red Ensign via Cape of Good Hope to Australia, returning via Cape Horn, firstly under the ownership of Archibald Sterling and Co, Glasgow, then as Islamount of Islamount Sailing Ship Co Ltd (Robert Ferguson & Co), Dundee (1898–1905), and finally with the Flint Castle Shipping Co Ltd (Robert Thomas & Co), Liverpool (1905–1918).

 Islamount was renamed the Clarastella in 1919 when she changed hands to the Star of Italy Italian Shipping Company (Società Italiana di Navigazione Stella d'Italia) of Milan who registered her in Genoa.
-The new owner had her repaired and equipped with two auxiliary diesel engines (1922).
+The new owner had her repaired and equipped with two 160HP Ruston Hornsby auxiliary diesel engines (1922).